fakenzer/fcj-workshop/content/IAM-configuration/_index.md

 - Create IAM Role that can be used by AWS services
 - Establish secure and efficient permission system for automation

-## Required Knowledge
+## Prerequisites

 - Basic understanding of AWS IAM
 - Experience working with AWS Console
-- Understanding of JSON format
+- Knowledge of JSON format
-- Knowledge of AWS tagging best practices
+- Understanding of AWS tagging best practices

-## Expected Results
+## Expected Outcomes

 After completing this chapter, you will have:

-- **ManageResourcePolicy**: IAM policy with permissions for resource, tag, and cost management
+- **ManageResourcePolicy**: IAM policy with resource management, tags, and cost permissions
 - **RequireEnvironmentTagPolicy**: Policy requiring mandatory environment tag
 - **ResourceManagerRole**: Comprehensive role that can be used for automation and resource management